slackapi/java-slack-sdk/docs/content/guides/modals.md

 }
 ```

 In Kotlin, it's much easier to embed multi-line string data in source code.
-It may be handier to use `viewAsString(String)` method instead.
+It may be simpler to use the `viewAsString(String)` method instead.

 ```kotlin
 // Build a view using string interpolation